cardano-foundation/CIPs/CIP-0054/README.md

 ### Acceptance Criteria

-- [ ] Identify at least 1 pair of wallets, minting services, CLIs, or software utilities from separate providers which:
+- [ ] Identify at least 1 pair of wallets, minting services, CLIs, or software utilities from separate providers which do at least 1 each of:
-  - [ ] create NFTs according to this proposed standard
+  - [ ] creating NFTs according to this specification
-  - [ ] render NFTs according to this proposed standard
+  - [ ] rendering NFTs according to this specification

 ### Implementation Plan